salsohrab20/AdrianCantrill-DVA-C02/XII. Relational Database Service (RDS)/II. Database Refresher & MODELS - PART2.md

 ## Conclusion

 Understanding these NoSQL database types is crucial for designing scalable and efficient solutions in AWS.
-For the AWS SA C03 exam, identifying the right database type based on the scenario is key.
+For the AWS DVA-C02 exam, identifying the right database type based on the scenario is key.

 ### **Quick Exam Guide:**